South China Morning Post: Post-war era

-In September 1993, Murdoch was in negotiations to sell his 50 per cent interest in the SCMP as part of a scheme to increase the News Corporation's investments in the Asian electronic media industry.
+In September 1993, Murdoch was in negotiations to sell his 50 percent interest in the SCMP as part of a scheme to increase the News Corporation's investments in the Asian electronic media industry.
 News Corporation then announced that it would sell 34.9 per cent stake – a controlling interest – for US$375 million to Kerry Media owned by Malaysian businessman Robert Kuok.

 Kuok's son, Kuok Khoon Ean, took over as chairman at the end of 1997.
 Kuok Khoon Ean's sister, Kuok Hui Kwong, was named chief executive officer on 1 January 2009.
 Kuok launched a general offer for the remaining shares in September 2007, and increased his stake to 74 per cent at US$209 million.
 It was delisted in 2013 when the shares' free float fell below the required 25 per cent.

 Jonathan Fenby served as editor until 1999, when he was replaced by Robert Keatley from The Wall Street Journal, who became interim editor.
-Mark Landler of The New York Times wrote that under Fenby, the SCMP was "sharply critical of the Hong Kong government" and that this may have been a factor behind Fenby being replaced.
+Mark Ländler of The New York Times wrote that under Fenby, the SCMP was "sharply critical of the Hong Kong government" and that this may have been a factor behind Fenby being replaced.
 The SCMP has had 10 editors from 2000 to 2011.
 Mark Clifford, editor-in-chief of The Standard from 2004 to 2006, was hired as editor-in-chief in February 2006.
 Clifford brought with him several staffers from The Standard, including business section editor Stuart Jackson, who departed after seven turbulent months.
 He presided over the controversial dismissal of several journalists over an internal prank, and himself resigned with effect 1 April 2007.
 Following Gina Chua's short-lived tenure at the Post, from 2009 to April 2011, and deputy editor, Cliff Buddle served as acting editor-in-chief for 10 months.